 NOTE: If you do not see this option, it might be because of the following reasons:

-- You have not created an aggregate capacity container.
+- You have not created a flex bandwidth container.

 - Your A and Z side locations are in the same metro.

 - Either your A or Z side is location outside of the U.S.

 - Select a speed for the connection

 - This option is not available for usage-based circuits.

 - The VLAN ID that faces your source interface (your source network).

 - You can manually enter the ID or click Next Available.
 If you click Next Available, we find the highest in-use VLAN ID and increment by one.
 For example, if the highest in-use ID is 15, this field autopopulates with 16.
 Select Make Source Untagged if you are not using VLAN tagging.

 - If the virtual circuit includes an ENNI, then you can also add an S-VLAN tag.
 For more information, see ENNI Ports.

 IMPORTANT: If the port is on an EFR device, and you are planning to provision multiple virtual circuits on this port, you must keep VLAN tagging enabled.
 You can check whether a port is on an EFR or CFR device from its details page.